WoundedPaintJob/wzidata/README.md

 - make sure to calculate required correctly.
 Doesn't add last zone cost
 - max level for advancement
 - bonuses not updating on map after conquer
+- Zone checkbox not updating when conquering path